Nigel-Ho23/CCCtools/data-raw/Run_CellChat.md

                          key = c("annotation", "version"))
 ```

-To remove all non-protein signaling interactions, since a majority of
+To remove only non-protein signaling interactions, since a majority of
 non-protein signaling interactions consists of metabolic and synaptic
 signaling: